Skip to content

 })

-The example above shows how we can compose the request headers and data to make a secure request to the OpenAI API.
-Note that we have used the $CLIENT_SECRET placeholder string in the Authorization header value, and we have set clientSecretName to openai which is the key name that you may have saved your OpenAI API key in the service dashboard.
+The example above shows how to build request headers and body data for a secure OpenAI API call.
+Use $CLIENT_SECRET in the Authorization header and set clientSecretName to openai, which is the key name saved in your Skapi dashboard.

-When the request is made, Skapi will replace the placeholder string with the client secret key that you have saved in your service dashboard, and return the response from the OpenAI API.
+When the request runs, Skapi replaces $CLIENT_SECRET with your stored secret key and returns the response from the OpenAI API.